Stolen Louvre jewelry estimated to be worth $102 million, prosecutor says, as search continues

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-Sheena McKenzie, Oscar Holland, Saskya Vandoorne, Niamh Kennedy, Martin Goillandeau, Pierre Bairin and Caitlin Danaher contributed to this report.
+Sheena McKenzie, Oscar Holland, Saskya Vandoorne, Niamh Kennedy, Martin Goillandeau, Pierre Bairin, Caitlin Danaher and John Miller contributed to this report.